StrikerFr/Camply/README.md

 ## 🎯 Why Camply is Different

 Unlike generic opportunity platforms, Camply is built **college-first**, not global-first.
-Each campus has its own ecosystem, reputation system, and community—making participation fair, relevant, and meaningful.
+Each campus has its own ecosystem, reputation system, and community making participation fair, relevant, and meaningful.

 ## 🚀 Getting Started